• ALUMNI

 Activate Your SNC Network and Email Accounts

 Official correspondence from the college will switch to your SNC email now that you have deposited.
-To activate your student email:
+To activate your account, you'll need your nine-digit SNC ID number that is included on your emailed checklist.
+Please contact your admission counselor if you need any help locating it.

-• Go to snc.edu/pw and click “Activate your Account.”
+• Navigate to snc.edu/pw and click “Activate a new account.”

 • Enter your nine-digit St. Norbert College ID number.

-• Enter your date of birth (and last four digits of your SSN, if prompted); click “Submit.”
+• Enter your date of birth (and last four digits of your Social Security Number, if prompted), and select “Submit.”

 Language